-The Primetime Emmy Awards are quickly approaching, making it the perfect excuse to invite over a few friends and pull together a decadent (but hassle-free) menu for this star-studded event.
+The Primetime Emmy Awards are tomorrow, making it the perfect excuse to invite over a few friends and pull together a decadent (but hassle-free) menu for this star-studded event.
 From spicy marinated olives to luxurious chocolate-covered strawberries, these recipes are easy to prepare and eat (no silverware required!), so you can spend more time huddled near the TV, placing bets on your favorite nominees.

 Spicy Marinated Olives

 Making your own marinated olives is easier than it looks, especially since precise measurements aren't as crucial for the dish's success.
 Don't forget to serve these with a bowl for the pits.